JAdraz/core_finalproject/README.md

 This is my Bootcamp Final Project where I created a face recognition dashboard 📹.
 It is my second real project since I jumped into data analytics field.
 You are going to find how I did it.
 I hope you like it 🤟

+PD: If you want to watch my presentation, [check out this project on YouTube](https://www.youtube.com/watch?v=8155Xvx6MGU).
+It was explained in my mother tounge (Spanish).

 [Back to Table of Content](#table-of-content)

 ## Dataset